hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 Once the registration is successful, the tenant can obtain an ID token from Keycloak using any available OIDC flow, such as the direct access grants (username & password).
 This ID token typically contains user claims such as username and subject ID.
-The tenant can utilize Keycloak's token endpoint to upgrade this token to an RPT (requesting party token), which is another token containing permissions on permitted resources.
+The tenant can use Keycloak's token endpoint to convert this token to an RPT (requesting party token), which is another token containing permissions on permitted resources.
 The tenant can access the multi-tenant agent by providing the RPT in the authorization header.